baguirre2651/Ai-Parody-Twitter-Bot/README.md

 # Here's the Gist of how it will work:
- #1.
-A user @mentions your bot @b_ryanaguirre_ or Bryan Aguirre (Parody)
- #2.The script starts by finding a new @mention and then reads the parent tweet it is being mentioned on
- #3.The script will then take that parent tweet and generates a witty response or own tweet using the language model (GPT 4)
- #4.Respond is posted and tweet is logged
+ - A user @mentions your bot @b_ryanaguirre_ or Bryan Aguirre (Parody) -The script starts by finding a new @mention and then reads the parent tweet it is being mentioned on -The script will then take that parent tweet and generates a witty response or own tweet using the language model (GPT 4) -Respond is posted and tweet is logged

  # Fat Cat.JSON